 I’m not going to show you how to do this for each OS choice because I have a low tolerance for self induced pain, but please Google for something like “how to install Python on Windows 10” and you’ll find all sorts of answers.

-Next up, you need to deal with your app’s dependencies.
+After that, you need to deal with your app’s dependencies.
 There’s a few different types of dependencies here.
-There’s installing packages that your application needs to run (such as Flask if you’re building a web application, or Django if you prefer that), but there’s also external services too, such as your database (which we’ll go over shortly)
+There’s installing packages that your application needs to run (such as Flask if you’re building a web application, or Django if you prefer that), but there’s also external services too, such as your database (which we’ll go over shortly).

 Let’s focus on your app’s packages first.
 Technically you could just install pip (which is Python’s package manager) and start installing everything directly on your main OS, but that’s going down a dangerous path.